LindaEng/Quiz_Wizard/README.md

 This will start both the backend server (port 3001) and frontend development server (port 5173).

+### Logging In

+Once the servers are running, you can access the application at `http://localhost:5173`.

+**Test Account:**
+- Email: `john@example.com`
+- No password required (email-only authentication)

+Simply enter the email address and click "Login" to access the quiz interface.

 ### Database Setup

 The application uses SQLite with the following schema: